 A: In instances where controlled substances are not indicated, this is permitted.
 During the current state of emergency, NCMB considers prescribing after a telephone consultation with new or established patients to be acceptable provided the clinician can gather sufficient information to establish a diagnosis and create a treatment plan.

 Controlled substance prescribing, which is regulated by the federal Drug Enforcement Administration (DEA), is handled differently depending on whether the patient is established with the practice or is a new patient.
 For established patients, DEA will permit a controlled substance prescription after a telephone consultation, during the current state of emergency.
 For new patients, DEA has waived the requirement for an in-person visit prior to prescribing a controlled substance, but still requires that an audio-visual consultation take place prior to prescribing.
 Therefore, DEA will not allow a controlled substance prescription to a new patient following a consultation by telephone.

-Q: My patient is not currently residing in North Carolina.
+My patient is not currently located in North Carolina.
 Is it legal for me to conduct assessments via telemedicine and prescribe to them?

-A: If the patient’s home state, or current state of residence, allows it, then yes.
+If the state where the patient is located allows it, then yes.
 Most medical boards require a physician or PA to be licensed in the state in which the patient care is given.
 Each state has different laws and rules regarding licensure, telemedicine, and prescribing.
 Some of these restrictions may be lifted during a state of emergency, but you would need to contact the corresponding medical licensing authority of that state to determine its individual requirements.
 The Federation of State Medical Boards has compiled state-by-state guides to COVID-19 policies related to telemedicine and other topics.